 This is why we include the fabric weight for each of our garments and advise each of our clients on the perfect fabric(s) for them.
 Fabric weight is determined by the actual physical weight of one running yard (tailoring fabrics are traditionally 60″ wide, although some mills do produce cloths on narrower, and sometimes wider, looms).
 Natural fabrics (produced by plants and animals) have incredible climate control properties – that’s why we make all of our jackets without a lining.
 This allows the cloth to breathe, wick away moisture and naturally regulate body temperature.

 So as you prepare to start building your long-term wardrobe, here’s a break-down of the typical fabric weights offered in traditional menswear.

-An eight ounce cloth (like our Rust Hopsack or Silk Tweed Houndstooth) is best suited for the Spring & Summer seasons – although an earthy color can easily be worn long into the Fall (especially if you have the right overcoat).
+An 8 ounce/yard cloth is best suited for the Spring & Summer seasons – although an earthy color can easily be worn long into the Fall (especially if you have the right overcoat).
 There are some awesome unique blends in the 8 ounce category, such as wool/silk/linen which we like to refer to as the “holy trinity” of lightweight tailoring.

-Ten ounces is also a great weight for a “4 season” suit, although it can lean slightly to the heavier side.
+10 ounces/yard is also a great weight for a “4 season” suit, although it can lean slightly to the heavier side.
 The challenge with many “4 season” fabrics is that they often lack the texture of a more seasonal cloth, which can make a suit slightly less versatile as seperates.
-For that reason, I often look for 10 ounce fabrics that have an interesting weave (like our navy hopsack) to give the garment maximum versatility as a business suit or casual sportcoat & trousers.
+For that reason, I often look for 10 ounce fabrics that have an interesting weave (like our hopsack) to give the garment maximum versatility as a business suit as well as casual sportcoat & trousers.